The Dragon in a Different Skin: Neurodivergence as Archetype

 The effort to appear “normal” in systems never built for you.

-There is a Masking Tax: migraines, gut flares, insomnia, energy crashes, executive dysfunction, and the shutdowns that follow forced social smoothness.
-The “Sacred Glitch” (Chapter 24) isn’t a bypass; it’s the wound-as-interface—sensitivity that shows you where the world rubs raw, and where your body demands a different cadence.
+There is a masking tax: migraines, gut flares, insomnia, energy crashes, executive dysfunction, and the shutdowns that follow forced social smoothness.
+The “Sacred Glitch” isn’t a bypass; it’s the wound-as-interface—sensitivity that shows you where the world rubs raw, and where your body demands a different cadence.

 The Serene Center is not reserved for the neurotypical.
 It’s the regulated home you build from within by honoring your signals.

-What looks like dysfunction may be a perfectly adapted pattern—just overfitted to a world that misunderstands your code.
+What looks like dysfunction may be an adapted pattern—sometimes overfitted to a world that misunderstands your wiring.

 Over time, this dissonance creates a deep spiritual exhaustion.